Viterbi algorithm: Example

 From the table, it can be seen that the patient most likely had a fever on the third day.
 Furthermore, there exists a sequence of states ending on "fever", of which the probability of producing the given observations is 0.01512.
 This sequence is precisely (healthy, healthy, fever), which can be found be tracing back which states were used when calculating the maxima (which happens to be the best guess from each day but will not always be).
-In other words, given the observed activities, the patient was most likely to have been healthy on the first day and also on the second day (despite feeling cold that day), and only to have contracted a fever on the third day.
+In other words, given the observed activities, the patient was most likely to have been healthy on the first day and on the second day (despite feeling cold that day), and only to have contracted a fever on the third day.

 The operation of Viterbi's algorithm can be visualized by means of a trellis diagram.
 The Viterbi path is essentially the shortest path through this trellis.

 Extensions

 A generalization of the Viterbi algorithm, termed the max-sum algorithm (or max-product algorithm) can be used to find the most likely assignment of all or some subset of latent variables in a large number of graphical models, e.g. Bayesian networks, Markov random fields and conditional random fields.
 The latent variables need, in general, to be connected in a way somewhat similar to a hidden Markov model (HMM), with a limited number of connections between variables and some type of linear structure among the variables.
 The general algorithm involves message passing and is substantially similar to the belief propagation algorithm (which is the generalization of the forward-backward algorithm).

 With an algorithm called iterative Viterbi decoding, one can find the subsequence of an observation that matches best (on average) to a given hidden Markov model.
 This algorithm is proposed by Qi Wang et al. to deal with turbo code.
 Iterative Viterbi decoding works by iteratively invoking a modified Viterbi algorithm, reestimating the score for a filler until convergence.

 An alternative algorithm, the Lazy Viterbi algorithm, has been proposed.
 For many applications of practical interest, under reasonable noise conditions, the lazy decoder (using Lazy Viterbi algorithm) is much faster than the original Viterbi decoder (using Viterbi algorithm).
 While the original Viterbi algorithm calculates every node in the trellis of possible outcomes, the Lazy Viterbi algorithm maintains a prioritized list of nodes to evaluate in order, and the number of calculations required is typically fewer (and never more) than the ordinary Viterbi algorithm for the same result.
 However, it is not so easy to parallelize in hardware.